 7. Mobile Performance

 Salespeople are constantly on the go, making mobile access to contacts and metrics critical.
-CRM providers know this; that’s why they adopted cloud computing and mobile solutions faster than other enterprise software vendors.
+CRM providers know this; that’s why they adopted cloud computing and developed mobile apps faster than other enterprise software vendors.
 Using CRM, sales reps can answer any questions when they’re in the field by accessing product data, client information, documents and more.
 When customers receive immediate answers, they’re more likely to sign deals.

 8. Customer Data